The most common sexual fantasies of women over 35

 The same applies to women in a relationship: those over 35 who are experiencing a decline if fertility may suddenly start seeking a partner other then the current one.
 Even women who were not prone to cheating, in their last reproductive years may more easily get attached to a new partner.
 Someone who has “better genes” to offer, or looks like a higher quality mate, even if only for a short period of time.
 Such “reproduction expediting” includes one-night stands and adventurous bedroom behavior, the study shows.

 A total number of 827 women were recruited for the online survey, ages ranging from 18 to 65.
 Some were in the relationship, some were not, the number of children varied from one to two or more.
 Women took about 45 minutes to complete questions on their sex life, intensity of sexual fantasies, and willingness to engage in sexual intercourse.

-Wait: one could think that findings may reflect the fact that enhanced sexuality in women over 35 reflects increasing sexual experience in this group and has nothing to do with decreasing fertility?
+Wait: what if findings reflect the fact that enhanced sexuality in women over 35 only reflects their richer sexual experience and has nothing to do with their decreased fertility?

 Well, the analysis of the group of menopausal women (who have most sexual experience of all age groups) has shown they displayed decreased sexual fantasies and behaviours.

 In other words, sexual drive tends to dissapear once the eggs are finally gone.

 And now the spicy part.
 What were the most common fantasies in women over 35?